wp-plugins/gravity-forms-addons/readme.txt

 == Upgrade Notice ==

+= 3.1.1 =
+* Fixes issue where entries not showing on sort (<a href="http://www.seodenver.com/forums/topic/entries-not-showing-on-sort/">as reported in the plugin support forums</a>) - NoteL this only affected users using versions of Gravity Forms older than 1.6.

 = 3.1 =
 * Added much-requested option for front-end User editing of entries.
 Must be enabled (off by default).